Chris Carra

 Lifting a 50kg ball in a conditioning class

-Aside from lifting in the gym, I also do some extra cardio – half to keep myself lean, half for the mental health benefits (i.e. stress relief!).
+Aside from lifting in the gym, I also do some extra cardio.
+This is half to keep myself lean, half for the mental health benefits (i.e. stress relief!).
 I also find cardio is a great way to socialize, and I have made some great friends through different classes.

 My cardio schedule looks like this (usually no more than 2-3 of these sessions per week):